Diya050/meeting/README.md

 - **Easy Installation:** Setting up the Meeting App is a breeze with clear installation instructions.

 - **User Management:** Admins can create and manage users, granting specific roles and permissions as needed.

+- **Integrated Meeting Workspace with Direct Access:** The Meeting Workspace seamlessly integrates direct access to the Meeting List, website, and graphical representation of conducted meetings, streamlining navigation and enhancing user experience.

 - **Meeting Creation:** Create and schedule meetings effortlessly, including setting agendas and invitation messages.